Forth Valley College

-Forth Valley College is a college of further education located in Scotland.
-The college was established in 2005 from the merger of Falkirk College and Clackmannan College.
+Forth Valley College of Further and Higher Education (Forth Valley College or FVC) is a college of further education and higher education located in Scotland.
+The college was created in 2005 as the first regional college in Scotland from the merger of Falkirk College and Clackmannan College.
 It currently operates from three main campuses in Falkirk, Alloa and Stirling.
-The college previously operated within a community campus in the Raploch area of Stirling as well.
+The college previously operated within a community campus in the Raploch area of Stirling.

 Forth Valley College annually enrolls over 13,500 students and offers courses from access to degree level.

 Campuses

 Raploch Community Campus (2007–2022)

 The Raploch Community Campus opened in October 2007.
 In May 2022, the college announced plans to pull out from the Raploch Community Campus as part of budget cuts made in the wake of the COVID-19 pandemic, Brexit, and allocation of outside funding.

 Alloa Campus (2011–present)

 The Alloa Campus officially opened in September 2011.
 The campus has a hair and beauty training salon which is run by students and is open to the public.
+It also hosts Scotland's International Environment Centre and a new Health and Social Care Skills Simulation Suite.

+In 2025 the Alloa Campus faced closure due to financial pressures on Forth Valley College.
+In February 2026, following a 10 per cent funding increase for colleges in the Scottish budget, college management announced that the Alloa Campus would remain open for at least another year.